Researching Cellular & Wi-Fi Before You Arrive

 - The site can be confusing to use, but they do have a beta test with a simpler interface at https://www.cellmapper.net/testmap/.

-For those venturing off the beaten path, it's wise to also supplement crowdsourced maps with the carrier's maps (or, the Coverage? app).
+For those venturing off the beaten path, it's wise to also supplement crowdsourced maps with the carriers' maps and campground/marina reviews.

 RV & Camping Sites:

-- Freecampsites – A database of remote camping and RV boondocking options, and asks reviewers to report their cellular signal for each carrier.
+- Freecampsites.net – A database of remote camping and RV boondocking options.
+Reviewers are asked to report their cellular signal for each carrier, but you have to search individual reviews to get the information.

-- All Stays - Their app and website also has reviews where past campers might have noted the cellular coverage.
+- All Stays - Their app and website have reviews where past campers may have noted the cellular coverage.

 - ActiveCaptain - Boaters share their experiences on an app and website, and mentions of internet availability are often included within reviews.